SabaAhmadi/sabaahmadi.github.io/_pages/about.md

   - /about.html
 ---

 I am a postdoctoral researcher at Toyota Technological Institute at Chicago (TTIC) hosted by [Avrim Blum](https://home.ttic.edu/~avrim/).
 Prior to joining TTIC I did my PhD at University of Maryland College Park where I was advised by [Samir Khuller](http://www.cs.umd.edu/users/samir/).
-I am interested in learning theory and combinatorial optimization.
+I am interested in learning theory, combinatorial optimization and algorithmic fairness.

 ## Publications